cce-bigdataintro-1160/CEBD-1160-fall-2019-site/3-python.md

 * Let's open PyCharm and familiarize ourselves with the tool:
   * Create a new empty project pointing to the directory you just cloned from GitHub, this will make sure you'll be able to push your changes to GitHub later
   * Check the left side menu, top menu, terminal panel and version control panel
-  * Create a that should produce the classic output: `Hello World!`
+  * Create a script that should print any output.
   * There are two ways to run your scripts: type `python3 <myscript>.py` from the Terminal Panel or right click on the script and click `Run`

 * On a separate directory (outside `class3-mynotebook`, clone the course code project using `git clone https://github.com/cce-bigdataintro-1160/CEBD-1160-fall-2019-code.git`
 * Open this project in PyCharm in a separate window and let's see a few script examples

 1. Go back to your previous `class3-mynotebook` project and do the following exercise in pairs:
-2. Write a script that prints all elements between 4 and 8 on the list `[1,2,3,4,5,6,7,8,9]`
-3. Write a script called `testing_scripts.py` with the following content below, run it using `python3 testing_scripts.py`:
+2. Copy the script below and run it using `python3 testing_scripts.py`:

 ```